KentenRoth/100DaysOfCode/README.md

 Tonight I spent some time figuring out a design for my book app.
 Still not sure how I want it to look but I got a few different ideas.
 Also, I spent some time looking into how to get everything to work.
 I'm a little confused on what I need to do to get things to function as expected.
 Tomorrow I will start putting parts together to see if I can get it figured out.

 ---

+Day 84

+Today was making things look decent.
+Not really happy with the design, but I will tweak it as I go to make it look better.
+I was using the tachyons library and found it very nice.
+For some reason I did go back to using regular CSS, and I plan on just using the tachyons library to make animations easier.
+It will save me some typing on the css side of things.

+---

+Day 85

+Today was another battle against the computer issues.
+They started out bad and they started early.
+I did more searching and trials to see if I can get them corrected.
+Tomorrow will be the judge to see if any of my cleaning and fixes solved the issue.
+I did however spend time looking into React Router for my book-app and really want to get it implimented.
+That was the goal for today, but getting something done on my computer was near impossible.
+I think I am almost to the point of buying the adaptor to hook my Macbook air up to a 2nd monitor and start using it.
+I really do not like using laptops to code, but I think I might have to until I can get my iMac working better, or I finally get a new one like I want.

+---